xinshuoweng/Mono3DPLiDAR/README.md

 # Monocular 3D Object Detection with Pseudo-LiDAR Point Cloud
-This repository is the official code for (https://arxiv.org/pdf/1903.09847.pdf).
+This is the official repository for (https://arxiv.org/pdf/1903.09847.pdf).
 Code will be released soon.

 ```
 @inproceedings{weng2019mono3d,